soham099/soham01/content/post/Martingale/index.md

 # Discrete Dirichlet's Problem

-A pertinent and famous question involving Harmonic Functions is the **Dirichlet Problem**, which, given a function $\phi$ and a closed convex set $D$ , aims to find $f$, such that $f$ is harmonic on the interior of $D$ and $f|\_{\del D}=\phi$.
+A pertinent and famous question involving Harmonic Functions is the **Dirichlet Problem**, which, given a function $\phi$ and a closed convex set $D$ , aims to find $f$, such that $f$ is harmonic on the interior of $D$ and $f|\_{\partial D}=\phi$.
 This problem arises from physics, mainly from Thermodynamics and heat equations.
 Again, this is essentially a problem of analytic flavour, and one can think that any solution might involve muddling through the quagmire of PDEs, but mathematician Itô provided a solution involvinng *Brownian Motion*.
 Of course, this solution is not at all elementary, but -keeping in sync with the flavour of this post-if we investigate the *Discrete Dirichlet's Problem*, we get a nice elegant solution using Martingales .